-We know how hard it is when it comes to feeding children - from a lack of time, fussy eaters, to money and plain old exhaustion, good food sometimes doesn't get the attention it should.
+We know how hard it can be when it comes to eating well - from a lack of time, fussy eaters, to money and plain old exhaustion, good food sometimes doesn't get the attention it should.
 We follow a simple principle - keep the ingredients simple, cut down on refined sugars and try and get goodness in wherever possible.
-Let's give our kids the best possible start in life.

 We've given you some information on our favourite full-of-goodness ingredients below.
-They have the common thread of whole-grain, all-natural, nutrient-high with essential vitamins and minerals, good fibre and protein, all of which are necessary for growing bodies and minds.Try and use them in your every-day baking.
+They have the common thread of whole-grain, all-natural, nutrient-high with essential vitamins and minerals, good fibre and protein, all of which are necessary for happy bodies and minds.Try and use them in your every-day eating.

 If you have any questions on recipes or ingredients please drop us an email.